ibell/coolprop/Web/EOS.rst

 Introduction
 ------------

-If you are feeling impatient, jump to :ref:`Props_Sample`, or to :ref:`CoolPropsDocs`, otherwise, hang in there.
+If you are feeling impatient, jump to :ref:`Props_Sample`, or to the documentation of the :mod:`CoolProp.CoolProp` module, otherwise, hang in there.

 Nearly all the fluids modeling in CoolProp are based on Helmholtz energy formulations.
 This is a convenient construction of the equation of state because all the thermodynamic properties of interest can be obtained directly from partial derivatives of the Helmholtz energy.